Chiral perturbation theory of the hyperfine splitting in (muonic) hydrogen: Two-photon exchange in the hyperfine splitting

-The forward TPE contribution to the hfs can be expressed through the spin-dependent forward doubly-virtual Compton scattering (VVCS) amplitudes, $S_1$ and $S_2$, cf.\ \Eqref{sShfs}.
-The latter can be related to the proton structure functions $g_1$ and $g_2$ in a dispersive approach, cf.\ Eqs.~\eref{S12nB} and \eref{LTTT}.
+The forward TPE contribution to the hfs can be expressed through the spin-dependent forward doubly-virtual Compton scattering (VVCS) amplitudes, $S_1$ and $S_2$, cf.\ \Eqref{VVCS_TA}.
+The latter can be related to the proton structure functions $g_1$ and $g_2$ in a dispersive approach, cf.\ Eqs.~\eref{LTTT} and \eref{S12nB}.
 A full derivation of the well-known formalism for the TPE contribution to the hfs can be found in Appendix \ref{AppendixTPE}.